hyperledger/besu-docs/docs/private-networks/how-to/send-transactions/private-transactions.md

 description: Creating and sending private transactions with Hyperledger Besu
 ---

-# Creating and sending private transactions
+# Create and send private transactions

 Create and send [private transactions](../../concepts/privacy/index.md) using: